rust-lang/rust/text/0000-custom-cargo-profiles.md

 [profile.dev.overrides.image]
 opt-level = 3

-# Dependencies semver-matching any entry in the space separated list
-# will be compiled without debuginfo
-[profile.dev.overrides."image=0.2 piston>5.0"]
-debug=false

 # All dependencies (but not this crate itself) will be compiled
 # with -Copt-level=2 .
 This includes build dependencies.
 [profile.dev.overrides."*"]